 In this Destination California, we sent KTLA’s Wendy Burch up to Lake Arrowhead to find out why the travel brochures call this place the “Swiss Alps” of Southern California.

 Lake Arrowhead is nestled in the San Bernardino Mountains, and its town surrounds the Lake Arrowhead Reservoir.
-It was formerly called “Little Bear Lake” until around 1920, when the Arrowhead Lake Co. bought it and changed its name to Arrowhead Lake.
+It was called “Little Bear Lake” until around 1921, when the Arrowhead Lake Co. bought it and changed its name to Lake Arrowhead.
 All of the neighborhoods are private, which means those who want lake access need to know somebody with a lake house — but Wendy managed to find a few ways to go jump in the lake anyway.

 She suggests one of your first stops be to book a cruise aboard the Lake Arrowhead Queen.
 It’s a one-hour tour that gives you an amazing look at the shore and some of the huge homes — many of them with a rich Hollywood history.

 “Passengers love to look at all of the celebrity houses.
 Many can’t believe these are people’s second homes,” Capt.
 Craig Jasgur said.